Graduate School Scholarships

 Selection Process Nominations will be evaluated by the Graduate School on the strength of the application materials with special consideration to the following: Applicants must demonstrate via the dissertation prospectus and the CV that he/she:

-Additional Requirements Recipients are required to participate in the Graduate School Evening of Excellence held in the spring of the award period and lead a Graduate School brown-bag discussion with current students.
+Additional Requirements Recipients are required to participate in the Graduate School Evening of Excellence.
 Recipients must also meet with their dissertation committee at the beginning of each semester and submit a progress report to the Vice Provost for Graduate and Professional Education.
 Funding for the second semester of fellowship is contingent upon an acceptable progress report and fulfilling the other requirements noted above.

 Karen P. DePauw Leadership Award